 View this post on Instagram

 There is no doubt that holidays will not be the same until a vaccine is found.
 Most countries will have restrictions on the number of people in hotels, restaurants, bars and even beaches.
-CNN reports that people may need to make a reservation via an app to go to the beach!
+Selected tourist resorts in Europe require you to pre-book your beach space in advance.

 However, we have managed to get used to restrictions to a certain extent at home, so perhaps we will get used to it when travelling too.
 Villas and self catering holidays are already proving to be widely searched, and hotels will have much smaller numbers of guests.
-Personally, as I am not in the high-risk category, I will certainly be happy to holiday with restrictions in place, if it means getting some valuable beach time!
+Personally, I will certainly be happy to holiday with restrictions in place, once it is safe to do so.

 5. Are you concerned about contracting Covid-19 while you are away?